Witherpizza/Witherpizza/README.md

 <p>
     Hello, I'm Witherpizza!
 I'm a dedicated software developer from Florida in the US.
 I possess a strong background in Information Technology and Software Development, along with a BS in Software Engineering.
 I enjoy working on large development projects with a team and alone.
 I am proficient in backend development and competent in frontend development.
+    Currently, I have no open projects yet, but that will change in the future soon!
 </p>

 <h3>Tools & Technology Skills</h3>